jmar777/suspend/README.md

 });
 ```

-Note that any uncaught errors will be passed to the callback as the error argument (see the section on [error handling](#error-handling) for more information).
+Note that `.async()` lets you return your final result, instead of having to explicitly accept a callback parameter and pass the result manually.
+Likewise, any uncaught errors will be passed to the callback as the error argument (see the section on [error handling](#error-handling) for more information).

 ---